Application for Arrears of Rent or Secured Debt (Mortgage) on a Principal Residence

 The “demand for payment” refers to the formal notice that tells you that you must make your payment.
 For example:

-Christine has fallen behind in her rent payments.
-Her landlord told her that unless she makes her payments, she will be evicted from her residence.
-If Christine applies under this category, her application must be refused because the demand is not in writing.
-She would need to get a written demand letter from her landlord for her application to be successful.
+Erin has fallen behind in their rent payments.
+Their landlord told them that unless they make their payments, they will be evicted from their residence.
+If Erin applies under this category, their application must be refused because the demand is not in writing.
+They would need to get a written demand letter from the landlord for their application to be successful.

-David shares a residence with his son, who is David’s dependant because he is disabled.
-The residence is in the name of the son, and the son receives a letter stating that they will be evicted unless their overdue mortgage payments are made.
-If David applies under this category as the owner of the locked-in account, his application must be refused because his son received the demand letter, not David.
+Sam shares a residence with their child, who is Sam’s dependant because they are disabled.
+The residence is in the name of the child, and the child receives a letter stating that they will be evicted unless their overdue mortgage payments are made.
+If Sam applies under this category as the owner of the locked-in account, their application must be refused because their child received the demand letter, not Sam.

 Examples of debts secured against a principal residence include a mortgage, a line of credit secured against the principal residence, or a lien registered against the principal residence.
 If you have received a demand for payment on another type of secured debt against your principal residence, you should ask your financial institution if that qualifies under this category.

 A principal residence is a person’s primary place of residence.
-It is the housing unit he or she ordinarily lives in during the calendar year in which the applicant signs the application.
+It is the housing unit they ordinarily live in during the calendar year in which the applicant signs the application.
 It can be a house, a condominium unit, an apartment or other unit in a multi-residential property, a non-seasonal mobile home, a trailer or a houseboat.
 A person can have only one principal residence for the purpose of this application.

 An application is considered to have been made in the year in which the financial institution receives the completed application.